1. SafeTRANS Forum, 17th June 2025

 - Center for Trustworthy Edge Computing Systems and Applications (TECoSA) at KTH (Sweden)

-Save the date and join us too, in identifying key research and development needs for systems engineering approaches where human-centered considerations are not just an addition, but a fundamental principle from conception to decommissioning.
+Join us, too, in identifying key research and development needs for AI supported systems engineering approaches where human-centered considerations are not just an addition, but a fundamental principle from conception to decommissioning.

 Prof. Dr. Martin Fränzle, SafeTRANS e.V. / Prof. Dr. Axel Hahn, DLR e.V.